Lady analyzing air sampling samples under the microscope.

 ENVIRONMENTAL FACTORS EFFECTING SAMPLING

-• Same blower fan turning off.
+• The same blower fan turning off.

 • A ceiling fan is in use.